DavidAppleyard.com

 satisfactory + satisfying If something is satisfactory it is adequate or good enough.

-If something is satisfying it lives entirely up to expectations and possibly even more.
+If something is satisfying it lives entirely up to and possibly surpasses your

 (3) Scald babies' bottles to sterilize them.